Can supervise: YES

 Maltby, S, Hansbro, NG, Tay, HL, Stewart, J, Plank, M, Donges, B, Rosenberg, HF & Foster, PS 2014, 'Production and Differentiation of Myeloid Cells Driven by Proinflammatory Cytokines in Response to Acute Pneumovirus Infection in Mice', JOURNAL OF IMMUNOLOGY, vol. 193, no. 8, pp. 4072-4082.View/Download from: Publisher's site

-Beckett, EL, Stevens, RL, Jarnicki, AG, Kim, RY, Hanish, I, Hansbro, NG, Deane, A, Keely, S, Horvat, JC, Yang, M, Oliver, BG, van Rooijen, N, Inman, MD, Adachi, R, Soberman, RJ, Hamadi, S, Wark, PA, Foster, PS & Hansbro, PM 2013, 'A new short-term mouse model of chronic obstructive pulmonary disease identifies a role for mast cell tryptase in pathogenesis', JOURNAL OF ALLERGY AND CLINICAL IMMUNOLOGY, vol. 131, no. 3, pp. 752-+.View/Download from: UTS OPUS or Publisher's site
+Beckett, EL, Stevens, RL, Jarnicki, AG, Kim, RY, Hanish, I, Hansbro, NG, Deane, A, Keely, S, Horvat, JC, Yang, M, Oliver, BG, van Rooijen, N, Inman, MD, Adachi, R, Soberman, RJ, Hamadi, S, Wark, PA, Foster, PS & Hansbro, PM 2013, 'A new short-term mouse model of chronic obstructive pulmonary disease identifies a role for mast cell tryptase in pathogenesis', JOURNAL OF ALLERGY AND CLINICAL IMMUNOLOGY, vol. 131, no. 3, pp. 752-+.View/Download from: Publisher's site

 Collison, A, Siegle, JS, Hansbro, NG, Kwok, C-T, Herbert, C, Mattes, J, Hitchins, M, Foster, PS & Kumar, RK 2013, 'Epigenetic changes associated with disease progression in a mouse model of childhood allergic asthma', DISEASE MODELS & MECHANISMS, vol. 6, no. 4, pp. 993-1000.View/Download from: Publisher's site